Nigerian Americans: Ibibio American

-Fulani and Hausa American
+Fulani American

-Fulani and Hausa Americans are people in the United States that maintain a cultural identity of various levels from the Fulani and Hausa ethnic groups and now call the United States home.
+Fulani Americans are people in the United States that maintain a cultural identity of various levels from the Fulani ethnic groups and now call the United States home.
 Most speak Hausa, Fulfulde as well as English fluently and Arabic on various levels.
 The first wave of Fulani immigrants arrived as a result of the Atlantic slave trade.
-Recent Fulani and Hausa arrivals immigrated to the United States during the 1990s.
+Recent Fulani arrivals immigrated to the United States during the 1990s.
 They now make up a large percentage of the Muslim communities across America.

 Organizations

 Nigerian American organizations in the US include: